Berezovsky v Abramovich

-is an English contract law case, concerning the formation of a contract that is informally made, and where evidence is contested.
+is an English contract law case concerning the formation of an informally made contract where the evidence was contested.

-The case involved two Russian oligarchs, and was a direct consequence of the privatization in Russia that followed the collapse of the Soviet Union.
-It was also the court's first paperless case.
-Commercial Court judge Dame Elizabeth Gloster heard the case.
+The case involved two Russian oligarchs and arose directly from the privatisation in Russia that followed the collapse of the Soviet Union.
+It was also the first paperless case to be heard in the Commercial Court, where it came before Dame Elizabeth Gloster.

 Facts

-Boris Berezovsky, known as one of the Russian oligarchs who became rich under the presidency of Boris Yeltsin, claimed that in 1995 he had made a contract with Roman Abramovich.
-Berezovsky alleged that the agreement was that he would share in half the profits generated by Sibneft, a Russian oil company.
-In 2001, he alleged that he was forced to sell his stake in the company because of threats made by Abramovich when Vladimir Putin’s government came into power.
-Abramovich denied any of this was true.
-The essence of the case was whether there was any credible evidence that an agreement had been made.
+Boris Berezovsky, one of the Russian oligarchs who amassed considerable wealth under the presidency of Boris Yeltsin, claimed that in 1995 he had concluded an agreement with Roman Abramovich.
+Under the alleged contract, Berezovsky was to receive half the profits generated by the Russian oil company Sibneft.
+He further claimed that in 2001 he was forced to sell his stake in the company following threats made by Abramovich after Vladimir Putin’s government came to power.
+Abramovich denied each of these allegations.
+The central issue in the case was whether there was any credible evidence that a binding agreement had ever been made.

-Judgment
+Process and judgment

+In the course of the proceedings, Berezovsky was accused of lying.

-Gloster J, in the Commercial Court division of the High Court, held that Berezovsky was not a credible witness, there had never been a certain agreement intended to be enforceable, and there were no threats.
+Gloster J, sitting in the Commercial Court division of the High Court, found that Berezovsky was not a credible witness, that no agreement intended to be legally enforceable had ever been concluded, and that no threats had been made.
+In her ruling, the judge described Berezovsky as an unconvincing and unreliable witness who shaped his account of the truth to suit his immediate objectives.

 Significance

-The case was the last where Jonathan Sumption acted as a barrister.
-He delayed his appointment to the UK Supreme Court so that he could finish his work on the case.
-A year later, Berezovsky allegedly committed suicide by hanging himself.
+The case was the last in which Jonathan Sumption appeared as a barrister.
+He postponed his appointment to the UK Supreme Court in order to complete his work on the matter.
+A year later, Berezovsky took his own life by hanging.

 In popular culture

+The 2017 book The Age of Berezovsky by Petr Aven contains numerous details of the case.
+According to the book, in the High Court "Berezovsky accused his former partner of forcing him to sell his shares in ORT, Rusal, and Sibneft cheaply, exerting political influence".
+Aven relates that Berezovsky's legal team was prepared to lose the Sibneft claims but expected to succeed on the Rusal claims; the eventual failure on all counts may have contributed to Berezovsky's decision to take his own life.
+The book notes that Berezovsky made a poor impression on the judge by appearing too "visibly flustered" (which the book attributes to alcohol consumption) and by attempting to defend himself without a lawyer, while unable to speak English well enough for a court case—for example, referring to the judge as "an experienced woman".

-The case was dramatised in Peter Morgan's 2022 play Patriots, which retold the life of Berezovsky.
+The High Court proceedings were dramatised in Peter Morgan's 2022 play Patriots, which recounts the life of Berezovsky.